 - Parking lots are often neglected by property owners, sometimes seen as an afterthought.
 However, uneven surfaces and broken curbs can cause a person to trip and fall.
 A fall onto the concrete can cause serious injuries.

-- Store shelved and displays need to be properly maintained and regularly inspected.
+- Store shelves and displays need to be properly maintained and regularly inspected.
 If they are not, this can cause items to fall onto patrons.

 - Restaurants should always store and cook the food appropriately in order to prevent illnesses.
 There are many state and federal regulations that restaurants must follow.